• Skip to main content

 In this article, I will share some useful information for those who want to buy carpets from Istanbul.
 Before answering the question of where to buy Turkish rugs in Istanbul, I will write about the history of carpets and carpet museums in Istanbul.
 Because my main purpose is to emphasize that carpet weaving is an art.

-When you want to buy something related to art and put it in your home, you need to experience its atmosphere.
+Before carefully choosing a carpet for your home, you may want to get to know the place of carpets in the local culture of Istanbul.
 When you buy a painting, you go to an art gallery and get inspired from there.
 When you buy a carpet, it is a great experience to visit the carpet related museums in Istanbul.

 Moreover, you will not spend much effort for this.
 Because even visiting Topkapi Palace and Dolmabahce Palace, which are the most popular museums of Istanbul, will give you enough ideas.
 Of course, it would be better if you go to specific museums where you can see antique carpets such as Museum of Turkish and Islamic Arts.